fledge-iot/fledge/docs/91_version_history.rst

        - The OMF North plugin that is used to send Data to the AVEVA PI Server has been updated to improve the performance of the plugin.
        - The OMF North plugin sent basic data type definitions to AVEVA Data Hub (ADH) that could not be processed resulting in a loss of all time series data.
 This has been fixed.
        - Recent changes in the OMF North plugin caused the data streaming to the Edge Data Store (EDS) to fail.
 This has been fixed.
 The fix has been tested with EDS 2020 (Version 1.0.0.609).
-       - The north OPCUA client plugin has been updated to support higher data transfer rates.
+       - The north OPC UA client plugin has been updated to support higher data transfer rates.
        - The Fledge S2OPCUA South plugin has been updated to support large numbers of Monitored Items.
-       - An issue with NULL string data being returned from OPCUA servers has been resolved.
+       - An issue with NULL string data being returned from OPC UA servers has been resolved.
 NULL strings will not be represented in the readings, no data point will be created for the NULL string.
        - The Fledge S2OPCUA South plugin would become unresponsive if the OPC UA server was unavailable or if the server URL was incorrect.
 The only way to stop the plugin in this state was to shut down Fledge.
 This has been fixed.
        - An issue with set point control operations occurring before a south plugin is fully ready has been resolved.
        - An issue with reconfiguring a Kafka north plugin has been resolved, this now behaves correctly in all cases.